 Guitarists of all levels and styles are welcome at the Global Guitar Retreat™ in sunny California, USA.
 Whether you’ve been playing guitar for years, or have only recently picked it up, you'll be able to immerse yourself in learning classical, Brazilian, fingerstyle and percussive guitar at this three day retreat with one of the world's leading guitarists;

 Sérgio Assad will be joined by steel string player Peppino D'Agostino as a guest teacher on this retreat.

-From learning to play melodies by ear, to writing and arranging your own guitar pieces, to taking your guitar technique to the next level, Sérgio Assad will give you the inspiration and exercises, to build your confidence and turn your ideas into finished compositions The retreat is designed to gather guitarists of all styles and levels from around the globe with a common goal - learning, playing, eating and sleeping guitar.
+From learning to play melodies by ear, to writing or arranging your own guitar pieces, and taking your guitar technique to the next level, Sérgio Assad will give you the inspiration and exercises, to build your confidence and turn your ideas into finished compositions.
+The retreat is designed to gather guitarists of all styles and levels from around the globe with a common goal - learning, playing, eating and sleeping guitar.

 This is the first time The Global Guitar Retreat™ has been held in the USA.
 Don’t miss this chance to spend a week-end in the Golden State of California, home of some of the world's best music.
 What could be better than a musical holiday where you really learn something and have a great time with like-minded people?

 The Global Guitar Retreat™ will take place in Benicia in Northern California, just outside San Francisco on October 27th, 28th and 29th, 2017.

 During the day you'll learn directly from Sérgio and Peppino and every evening you can sit back with a California wine or local handcrafted beer and take part in intimate, once-in-a-lifetime jam sessions.
 Just bring your guitar, get ready to learn, write, jam, make friends and have fun!

 3:00 pm - 3:45 pm Students Arrive (check-in to hotel if Gold Package)